ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/attackgithub/CVE-2019-1064](https://github.com/attackgithub/CVE-2019-1064) :  ![starts](https://img.shields.io/github/stars/attackgithub/CVE-2019-1064.svg) ![forks](https://img.shields.io/github/forks/attackgithub/CVE-2019-1064.svg)

 ## CVE-2019-1040
- A tampering vulnerability exists in Microsoft Windows when a man-in-the-middle attacker is able to successfully bypass the NTLM MIC (Message Integrity Check) protection, aka 'Windows NTLM Tampering Vulnerability'.
+ A tampering vulnerability exists in Microsoft Windows when a man-in-the-middle attacker is able to successfully bypass the NTLM MIC (Message Integrity Check) protection.
+An attacker who successfully exploited this vulnerability could gain the ability to downgrade NTLM security features.
+To exploit this vulnerability, the attacker would need to tamper with the NTLM exchange.
+The attacker could then modify flags of the NTLM packet without invalidating the signature.
+The update addresses the vulnerability by hardening NTLM MIC protection on the server-side.